sdsc-ordes/nix-workshop/README.md

 > [!CAUTION]
 >
 > This workshop is currently under development and is not yet complete.
-Please
-> refrain from reading it!

 This workshop focuses on building and running a basic NixOS system.
 It is designed to provide a **minimal, hands-on** introduction to how Nix/NixOS works.